-CCGSD has a variety of program that it runs in service to a world without discrimination.
-Much of our current programming revolves around the idea of education, prevention, and inclusion of 2SLGBTQ+ communities.
-We works with community groups and knowlegable experts to deliver high quality and impactful programming.
+CCGSD has a variety of programs that run in service to a world without discrimination.
+Much of our current programming revolves around the ideas of education, prevention, and inclusion of 2SLGBTQ+ communities.
+We work with community groups and knowledgeable experts to deliver high quality and impactful programming.

 We know that education has many benefits to the people who access it: education has been shown to reduce child mortality and increase civic engagement.
 Crucially, education helps develop individual resiliency as well as social cohesion.
 It reduces poverty and its effects can be tracked over generations.
 In short: we believe that education is tied to liberation, and we are committed to playing our part in the movement for a better world.

 Not Just the Tip (NJTT) is a national project to bring sexual health educators the skills and confidence they need to teach sex-ed in a way that is intersectional, inclusive, and inspiring.
 Guided by two expert advisory councils, NJTT is a collaborative effort between the Canadian Centre for Gender and Sexual Diversity, Wisdom2Action, and Dr. Nadine Thornhill.
 This project is made possible through generous support from Health Canada and the Government of Canada.

 2SLGBTQ+ Youth Mental Health Project

 The Canadian Centre for Gender and Sexual Diversity (CCGSD) are excited to present a new project with resources focused on 2SLBTQ+ youth and their mental health (specifically in relation to the COVID-19 pandemic).